openeuropa/oe_editorial/modules/oe_editorial_entity_version/README.md

 - Version numbers are correctly updated following the rules of the corporate workflow
 - The newly created revision gets always the Draft state
-- The moderation log message indicates: "Version x.x.x has been restored by userX"
+- The moderation log message indicates: "Version x.x.x has been restored by userX" The 'restore version' permission is required, that comes with this module.